lijingbo8119/aws-shorturl/README.md

 ### Storage

+Using MySQL as storage middleware.
-The database uses MySQL, and Docker compose initializes the MySQL service and automatically creates a Schema.
+Initializes the MySQL service and automatically creates a Schema when the container starts.

 ```YAML
 version: "3.9"  # optional since v1.27.0